Theodore Roosevelt: Assistant Secretary of the Navy (1897–1898)

 In the 1896 presidential election, Roosevelt backed Thomas Brackett Reed for the Republican nomination, but William McKinley won the nomination and defeated William Jennings Bryan in the general election.
 Roosevelt strongly opposed Bryan's free silver platform, viewing many of Bryan's followers as dangerous fanatics.
 He gave campaign speeches for McKinley.
 Urged by Senator Henry Cabot Lodge, President McKinley appointed Roosevelt as the Assistant Secretary of the Navy in 1897.
 Secretary of the Navy John D. Long was in poor health and left many major decisions to Roosevelt.
 Influenced by Alfred Thayer Mahan, Roosevelt called for a build-up in naval strength, particularly the construction of battleships.
 Roosevelt also began pressing his national security views regarding the Pacific and the Caribbean on McKinley and was adamant that Spain be ejected from Cuba.
 He explained his priorities to one of the Navy's planners in late 1897:

 I would regard war with Spain from two viewpoints: first, the advisability on the grounds both of humanity and self-interest of interfering on behalf of the Cubans, and of taking one more step toward the complete freeing of America from European dominion; second, the benefit done our people by giving them something to think of which is not material gain, and especially the benefit done our military forces by trying both the Navy and Army in actual practice.

+USS Maine

 On February 15, 1898, the armored cruiser exploded in the harbor of Havana, Cuba, killing hundreds of crew.
 While Roosevelt and many other Americans blamed Spain for the explosion, McKinley sought a diplomatic solution.
 Without approval from Long or McKinley, Roosevelt sent out orders to several naval vessels to prepare for war.
 George Dewey, who had received an appointment to lead the Asiatic Squadron with the backing of Roosevelt, later credited his victory at the Battle of Manila Bay to Roosevelt's orders.
 After giving up hope of a peaceful solution, McKinley asked Congress to declare war on Spain, beginning the Spanish–American War.